giuliacassara/awesome-social-engineering/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A curated list of awesome social engineering resources, inspired by the awesome-* trend on GitHub, especially Awesome Infosec.
+A curated list of awesome social engineering resources, inspired by the awesome-* trend on GitHub.

 Those resources and tools are intended only for cybersecurity professional, penetration testers and educational use in a controlled environment.
-Do not harm anyone!

 No humans were manipulated to make this list.

 Table of Contents